-First Unitarian Buddhist Fellowship is a growing practice community that welcomes people of all faith traditions.
+The Fellowship is a growing practice community that welcomes people of all faith traditions.
 Unitarian Universalist (UU) experience with Buddhism has a long history that is rich and varied.
 Both traditions honor the beliefs people hold based on their own experiences and understandings.
-In neither tradition will anyone tell you what you ought to believe.
-Lama Surya Das writes about our shared values in Buddhist Voices in Unitarian Universalism.

-The First Unitarian Buddhist Fellowship offers opportunities for ongoing meditation, retreats, study, and discussion to support mindful engagement in our personal life, church community and the world.
+We are grounded in personal experience and shared inquiry into Buddhist practice and teachings as we live into our our church’s mission.
+We offer opportunities for ongoing meditation, retreats, study, and discussion to support mindful engagement into our personal endeavors, the church community and the world.